How to get £1 tickets to UK attractions on universal credit – 2026

 Finally

 I hope you have found this article on fun universal credit days out useful.
 Please let me know in the comments if there are any other ones you come across.
 Also if you come across any other schemes for those who may be on low incomes but may not receive benefits, please share so others can benefit too!
+If you want to find out where kids can eat for free or £1 this holiday then you might want to click here!

 Thanks for reading,